 When I got home I did all the necessary things: Stripped, threw everything in the dryer on hot for 20 minutes to kill any ticks, took a shower, washed and dried my hair, checked my body.

-It’s a myth that it takes at least 48 hours to become infected.
-So I knew enough to call my doctor, who immediately increased my antibiotics (I was recovering from a tick bite more than two years before and still on meds).
+It’s a myth that it takes at least 48 hours to become infected—more like a matter of hours.
+So I knew enough to call my Lyme doctor, who immediately increased my antibiotics (I was recovering from a tick bite more than two years before and still on meds).
 But it was already too late.

 Now I’ve been sick for a total five years.
 After a second terrible struggle, I think I’m finally getting my life back.